Sleeping in Airports

 Pay-per-use, Single Visit Passes & Lounge Memberships

 Regardless of what class of service you are flying, there are lounges that you can enter by paying at the door or through a lounge membership program.
-Visit the individual lounge page for more details about the lounge itself and to also find out how you can gain lounge access with just an economy class ticket!
+Visit the individual lounge page for more details about the lounge itself and learn how to gain access with just an economy class ticket!

-Airspace Lounge – Location: Terminal 2, Airside, between East Security and the new bridge to Terminal 2 West, near Gates 22 and 23.
+Aspire Airspace Lounge – Location: Terminal 2, Airside, near Gates 22 and 23.
 Showers are available.
-Lounge Access: Pay at the Door.
+Lounge Access: Pay at the door.

-United Club – Location: Terminal 1, Airside, Mezzanine Level, near departure gates.
-Lounge Access: Pay at the Door with proof of United Airlines ticket • United Club Membership.
+United Club – Location: Terminal 2, Airside, Mezzanine Level, near departure gates.
+Lounge Access: Pay at the door with proof of United Airlines ticket • United Club Membership.

 Airline Lounges (members only)